 (2) Incorporate Crossing the Midline Activities

-Crossing the midline is a slightly different skill your students will need to develop.
+Crossing the midline is a slightly different skill your students will need to develop as they develop their handwriting.

 A child that has established this skill will be able to cross a body part (e.g. hand or foot) over to the other side of the body with ease.
 Sounds simple, doesn’t it?
 But, for the little learners in your classroom who are still developing this skill, simple things such as tracing, cutting, or even beginning to write may get tricky.

-A good pencil grip will allow your students to keep the wrist steady and make small movements of the fingers to create short straight and curved lines.
-Many studies have proven that the tripod grip is by far the best technique to use the correct hand muscles.
-Many children naturally learn this grip while others need some assistance.
+A good pencil grip or pencil grasp will allow your students to keep the wrist steady and make small movements of the fingers to create short straight and curved lines.

 (4) Practice Pencil Control

-Apart from helping with fine motor, tracing activities like this super cute animal-inspired Prewriting Pencil Control Tracing sheets are fantastic to focus your students on pencil control.
+Apart from helping with fine motor, tracing activities like these animal-inspired Prewriting Pencil Control Tracing sheets are fantastic to focus your students on pencil control.

 Here are some printable pencil control tracing worksheets that would work beautifully!